General fractals represented by $\mathcal{F}$-limit sets of compression maps: Examples of -Limit sets

-Observe that the process of constructing the sequence $\{E^{(n)}\}_{n=0}^{\infty}$ is independent of the values of $\{\k_{\ell}\}_{\ell=0}^{\infty}$.
 To allow for more general outcomes, we can update the linear functions $f^{(1)}_\k$ and $f^{(2)}_\k$ simply by changing the value of $\k$ at each stage of the construction, which does not change the computational complexity of the process.
 Using this idea, we now construct some examples of Cantor-like sets by choosing suitable sequences $\{\k_{\ell}\}_{\ell=0}^{\infty}$.